amitmse/in_SAS_/en/README.md

 ------------------------------------------------------------------------------------------------------------------
 ## Sample structure

-    - Since I am collecting the data for modelling for PL I wanted to understand the period I need to consider so that I can plan my data request accordingly.
+    - Since I am collecting the data for modelling for PL I wanted to understand.
     - PL is a comparatively high default portfolio with a long-run ODR of ~23%.
 ------------------------------------------------------------------------------------------------------------------